sunnysar322/intro_to_cloud_iac/README.md

 ## Background

 ### Introduction
 We are going to build a basic serverless application in AWS using DynamoDB, Lambda, API gateway, and S3 static site hosting.
-This will be a simple "Hello-World" app where the string is stored in DynamoDB.
-Once a GET request is made to the API, Lambda will be triggered and run a DynamoDB query to retrieve the "Hello-World" String and return it back to the user.

-However, it’s not that simple, we also need to create a role for lambda to use with the correct permissions to access both dynamo and API gateway.
-We will also setup the DynamoDB table with an item as well as setup all the portions of the API gateway including the stage and deployment.
-And lastly we will need to create the S3 bucket, add the correct bucket policy and insert the website files.
+This project is a serverless application designed to manage an email list through a simple and user-friendly webpage.
+It enables users to add their name and email to a database and retrieve stored entries by searching for an email address.
+The front-end is a static webpage hosted in an S3 bucket, while the back-end leverages AWS services like API Gateway, Lambda, and DynamoDB.
+Terraform is used to manage the entire infrastructure as code, ensuring scalability and maintainability.

+Users can interact with the application through two main features: adding a new email entry via a form that triggers a POST request, and searching for email entries via a GET request.
+The application supports Cross-Origin Resource Sharing (CORS), allowing seamless communication between the front-end and back-end.
+This project highlights how serverless technologies can be combined to create a cost-effective and scalable solution for managing simple data workflows.

 The architecture will look like the following: